pranshuchittora/autarky/README.md

 $> autarky
 ```

+### Why autarky

+In today's world storage is comparatively costlier than compute.
+Majority of devs uses MacBooks and sadly MacBooks have pretty low storage (for base models).
+Hence filling up storage is quite often and we spend a lot of time picking stuff to be deleted.

 ### Motivation

 It's 2019 and I got ran out of storage in my laptop after a thorough analysis I found out that the majority of the storage is occupied by `node_modules`.
 As each project have a separate node_modules (duplication in spite of the same version).